 A Pensioner of the Revolution

 Painted portraits of the soldiers who fought for American independence usually depict elegant, attractive men in the prime of life.
 This oil-on-canvas portrait of a veteran of the Revolutionary War is something different—a somber and arresting view of a poor, elderly man that hints at the financial struggles many soldiers of the Revolution faced after the war.
-The artist John Neagle painted A Pensioner of the Revolution in 1830, in the midst of the fight for federal pension benefits for the remaining Revolutionary War veterans.
+John Neagle painted A Pensioner of the Revolution in 1830, in the midst of the fight for federal pension benefits for the remaining Revolutionary War veterans.
 Neagle painted two versions of the portrait, which he initially titled the Mendicant.
 The canvas the Institute recently acquired was first owned by Dr. William Potts Dewees, a Neagle family physician and subject of one of the artist’s most celebrated portraits.

 Neagle stated that the subject of the Pensioner was Joseph Winter, a German-born veteran who was living on the streets of Philadelphia when the artist met him.
 Winter had been a weaver in Bethlehem, Pennsylvania, but had lost his livelihood and family—“a lone wanderer in a world evincing but little feeling or sympathy for him,” as Neagle wrote.
 The painting attracted great attention in early 1831, when John Sartain issued a fine mezzotint engraving of the work under the title Patriotism and Age.
 With the sitter now identified as a participant in the War for Independence, Americans viewed the work with both sympathy and outrage, as Congress continued to debate providing pensions to Revolutionary War veterans.
 One individual declared, “This picture speaks a satire of melancholy truth, that must reach the heart of every American, who is not forgetful of the blessings inherited from his forefathers.
 It is a burning shame that beggary and scoffing are the lot of those aged benefactors of their country.”
 Federal pension legislation was enacted in 1832, but it is unknown if Joseph Winter survived to benefit from it.